-The Company has entered into various long-term real estate operating leases primarily related to office, research and development and operating activities and a long-term equipment financing lease related to the supercomputer for research and development activities.
+The Company has entered into various long-term real estate operating leases primarily related to office, research and development, operating activities and an equipment financing lease related to the supercomputer.
 The Company's leases have remaining terms from under 1 year to 8 years and some of those leases include options that provide Recursion with the ability to extend the lease term, generally for five years.
 The options are included in the lease term when it is reasonably certain that the option will be exercised.

-For the six months ended June 30, 2024 and 2023, Recursion entered into lease modifications resulting in a decrease to the right-of-use asset and lease liability of \$3.1 million and an increase to the right-of-use asset and lease liability of \$3.4 million, respectively.
+For the nine months ended September 30, 2024 and 2023, Recursion entered into lease modifications resulting in a decrease to the right-of-use asset and lease liability of \$3.1 million and an increase to the right-of-use asset and lease liability of \$3.4 million, respectively.
 The modifications had no impact to the Condensed Consolidated Statements of Operations.